Working with a Designer: 5 Essential Tips to Get the Best Results

 1. Choose your designer carefully

 Before choosing a designer for your project, it’s essential to understand and articulate what you need for your business.
 Once you have a good idea of your creative vision and some examples to work from, it’s time to speak to a designer who can help you create a logo or wordmark to represent your business.
+You might be updating your business identity and just need to make some edits to your existing design.
+Or perhaps you’d like someone to replicate and digitize a design you like based on a photo.
+Whatever your needs, a designer will be able to help you realize your creative ambition.

 Megan Palicki, who has worked with dozens of designers at c|change inc. says, “In my experience, hiring a designer that truly thinks about the purpose and outcome of what you’re trying to accomplish with the design is key.
 The challenge is to know that yourself.
 Ask yourself what you would like the design to accomplish and make sure that is clearly communicated.
 Design that doesn’t accomplish a goal is futile.”